duguimaraes/power-bi-analytics-portfolio/README.md

 ---

-### 🔹 Energy Cost Monitoring Dashboard
+### 🔹 BUSA Operational Downtime Dashboard

 **Objective:**
-Track monthly electricity costs across company units.
+Monitor operational downtime events and provide visibility into availability, interruptions, and operational performance indicators.

 **Key Insights:**

-* Cost comparison between units
-* Monthly consumption trends
+* Downtime occurrence and duration analysis
+* Monitoring of operational availability by unit and period
-* Identification of cost anomalies
+* Identification of recurring causes and opportunities for process optimization

 ---

-### 🔹 Travel Expense Control (Advances & Reimbursements)
+### 🔹 Traffic Inspection Dashboard

 **Objective:**
-Analyze employee travel expenses including advances and accountability reports.
+Monitor traffic inspection activities and provide visibility into driver and vehicle compliance across operational safety requirements.

 **Key Insights:**

-* Total cost per employee and department
-* Expense patterns e  Financial control
-* Tracking of administrative steps in the process
+* Compliance and non-compliance analysis by inspection item
+* Monitoring of driver and vehicle safety conditions
+* Identification of recurring deviations to support preventive actions

 ---

-### 🔹 IT SLA Dashboard

-**Objective:**
-Monitor IT team performance through SLA metrics.

-**Key Insights:**

-* Open vs closed tickets
-* Average resolution time
-* SLA compliance rate
-* Average user rating

----

-### 🔹 Manual Weighing Control Dashboard

-**Objective:**
-Track manual weighing operations performed on load scales.

-**Key Insights:**

-* Frequency of manual operations
-* Quantitative comparison between automated and manual processes per unit
-* Efficiency monitoring and approval time for manual releases.

----

 ## 📌 Notes

-* All data used in this portfolio is **fictional or anonymized** for demonstration purposes.
+* All data used in this portfolio is **anonymized** for demonstration purposes.
 * Dashboards were developed based on **real business scenarios**.

 ---